rkgofiitk/academic-issues.github.io/Topics/indiancolleges.md

 is a sheer waste of man-hours that could have been channelized for more productive work.
 The reader may refer to my last blog on [Aadhar
 Ecosystem and Citizens' Ordeals](./AadharUpdate.md).

+The readers may think I need to suggest remedies before pointing out problems.
+However, it is straightforward to understand that we need to work from the bottom of the pyramid.
+The rote learning system must be replaced by a system that challenges the mental faculty of students.
+The teaching profession must be rewarding.
+Unscrupulous private players should be banned.
+We have AICTE and UGC, but they act differently than SEBI or RBI regulating the education system.
+An educational audit system needs to be established.
+However, a system will only work if we have enough good people managing them.
+Lobbying for a position must stop.
+Earlier, I discussed an elaborate process of selecting heads of higher educational institutions.